 SBS, has been the owner of first Annual Workshop on Business Analytics.

-Sabanci University School of Management organized the first Annual Workshop on Business Analytics.
+Sabanci Business School organized the first Annual Workshop on Business Analytics.
 The workshop took place in November 13th, 2017 at Cinema Hall.

-The opening speech or workshop was made by Füsun Ülengin, the dean of School of Management.
+The opening speech or workshop was made by Füsun Ülengin, the Dean of Sabancı Business School.
 She started her speech by saying that the Business Analytics which includes statistics, mathematics, econometrics, simulations and optimization tools to improve commercial institutions’ decision making, is growing consistently.

 Also, Ülengin pointed that the real world problems include Big Data and without it, making analysis would only be mathematical and statistical tools and applications.
 What is more, Business Analytics is the combination of gathering data and computer power, big data and analytical combination that transforms data into intelligence.